spacesys-finch/smile-keystone/README.md

 # Data-Processing: Smile/Keystone Distortion

-Quantification and correction of Smile and Keystone distortion; Part of the ground processing architecture for FINCH's SWIR hyperspectral pushbroom imagery.
+Quantification and correction of Smile and Keystone distortions; part of the ground processing architecture for FINCH's SWIR hyperspectral pushbroom imagery.

 Given the comms error-corrected, reconstructed data cube, we will be generating Level 1B data.
 See the ground processing flowchat on our Confluence page for a high-level breakdown of the steps involved: http://spacesys.utat.ca/confluence/display/FIN/Ground+Processing+Flowchart